Content under review

 This is our most positive recommendation.
 It means that there is enough evidence for doctors to consider this procedure as an option.

-Doctors don't have to offer this procedure to patients and should always discuss the available options with the patient before making a decision.
-You must also follow their hospital's policy about getting permission to perform operations and monitoring the results.
+Doctors do not have to offer this procedure to patients.
+They should always discuss the available options with the patient before making a decision.
+You can find out more on our making decisions about your care page.

-This recommendation means there are uncertainties about the procedure is safe and effective.
-We also recommend special arrangements if there are known risks of serious harm that need to be carefully explained to the patient before they make a decision.
+This means that there are uncertainties about whether a procedure is safe and effective.
+We also recommend special arrangements if risks of serious harm are known.
+These will need to be carefully explained to a patient before they make a decision.

-Use only in research
+Only in research